jaspersim/jaspersim.github.io/_pages/publications.md

 **\* Presenting author**

+Sim, J. H. (2023, 23 June).
+Child phonological acquisition in multi-accent Singapore.
+Presented at the Department of Linguistics, Queen Mary University of London, United Kingdom.

 Sim, J. H. (2023, March).
 Child Phonological Acquisition in Multi-Accent Singapore: Influence of Caregiver Input and Language Experience.
 The Future of Singapore English: Languages of Singapore, National Library Board.